 Figure: Old Categories Combined Into an Active Categories

 A common way to determine whether a category ID is current is to make sure your locally stored category metadata is current (see Checking the Category Hierarchy Version) and then verify that the ID exists in the current metadata.
-(To be valid in listing requests, the category ID also must be a leaf category.)
-In certain cases, even an item your application recently defined can have an old category ID (see Maintaining Category Data for examples).
+To be valid in listing requests, the category ID also must be a leaf category.
+In certain cases, even a recently-created listing can have a deprecated category ID (see Maintaining Category Data for examples).

 If a seller wants to list an item that was defined with an old category ID, you can handle the situation in different ways: